-The "Gutenberg brain study" (GBS) is a platform project of the Focus Program Translational Neurosciences (FTN).
-The GBS is in the process of establishing a population-based sample of 5,000 subjects from Mainz and the surrounding area in order to address important questions in neuroscience.
-The GBS is intended to strengthen the translational activities of FTN the Johannes Gutenberg University of Mainz University Medical Center regarding human experimentation.
+The "Gutenberg Brain Study" (GBS) is a platform project of the German Resilience Center (Deutsches Resilienz Zentrum, DRZ).
+The GBS is in the process of establishing a population-based sample of 5,000 subjects from Mainz and the surrounding area in order to address important questions in neuroscience and is intended to strengthen the translational activities of the DRZ regarding human experimentation.
 Test subjects of this population-based sample were genotyped according to socio-demographic parameters, environmental variables and, depending on the genotype or gene-environment combination, studied further in satellite projects with regard to brain structure and function.

 In this sense, variants with a strong neurobiological, well-founded hypothesis should serve as a "genetic probe" to investigate the interaction of molecular aspects of brain function and structure with environmental factors.
 In this way, basic molecular and cellular research can be combined with the system level of the human brain.
 The GBS thereby closes an important gap in Translational brain research.
 Two characteristics of the GBS are important in this context: First, "population-based" ensures the generalizability of the results, and second, a large sample size enables the investigation of rarer variants specifically.

-The GBS is located in the Department of Neurology and is led by Univ.-Prof. Dr. Oliver Tüscher.
+The GBS is located in the Department of Neurology and is led by Prof. Dr. med.
+Oliver Tüscher.